 Surgery treats but does not cure scoliosis; it corrects the abnormal curvature and prevents further progression of the disease.

-In cases which are progressive, or the cob angle is greater than 45º, your doctor may recommend surgery to straighten and fixate the spine, which is achieved by placing implants such as screws, rods and wires in and along the spine.
+In cases which are progressive, or when the cob angle is greater than 45º, your doctor may recommend surgery to straighten and fixate the spine, which is achieved by placing implants such as screws, rods and wires in and along the spine.

 Surgery can offer significant pain relief and enhance daily living activities.